jaredboynton/postman-saml-auth-router/README.md

 ## Common Concerns Addressed

-**"What about mobile apps?"**
-- Mobile apps use API keys, not browser authentication
-- Completely unaffected by this solution
-- Mobile auth flow remains unchanged

 **"What about CI/CD pipelines and automation?"**
 - Service accounts bypass browser flow entirely
 - Postman CLI uses API keys, not browser auth